oduameh/hydra/docs/docs/how-to/submit-transaction.md

 cat tx-signed.json | jq -c '{tag: "NewTx", transaction: .}' | websocat "ws://127.0.0.1:4001?history=no"
 ```

 The transaction will be validated by all connected `hydra-node` instances.
-It will result in either a `TxInvalid` message, providing a reason for rejection, or a `TxValid` message followed by a `SnapshotConfirmed`, updating the UTXO available in the Head shortly thereafter.
+It will result in either a `TxInvalid` message, providing a reason for rejection, or a `TxValid` message followed by a `SnapshotConfirmed`, updating the UTXO available in the head shortly after that.